JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “Okay, but I get to keep the original cassette and packaging,” I said.
 “Fine with me!” he said.

-And with that a deal was struck.
+And with that an adolescent deal was struck.

 ***